Board Certified Podiatrists | Expert Foot & Ankle Care

 in Howell & Bloomfield Hills

 Ankle pain after running can signal underlying issues such as sprains, tendonitis, stress fractures, or overuse injuries.
-At Balance Foot & Ankle Specialist, our experienced podiatrists provide advanced diagnostics and personalized treatment plans to help runners recover quickly and prevent recurring injuries.
+At Balance Foot & Ankle Specialist, our experienced podiatrists provide advanced diagnostics and plan tailored to your foot types to help runners recover quickly and prevent recurring injuries.
 Whether you’re training for a marathon or running for fitness, our clinics in Howell and Bloomfield Hills, Michigan, offer comprehensive care—from pain relief and physical therapy to custom orthotics and long-term prevention strategies—so you can return to running with confidence and comfort.

 Consult Us Today